I provide wide spectrum embedded software development services.

 Operating systems and environments

-- GNU/Linux expert, current focus on Debian, Nix, Buildroot and OpenWRT
+- GNU/Linux, current focus on Debian, Nix, Buildroot and OpenWRT

 - Linux APIs: Linux audio/video APIs, OpenGL, Posix